fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 }
 {% endhighlight %}

 Where all the controls are wrapped inside a *div* (you cannot define several components in a JSX expression) and the *MyComponent* instances are evaluated between curly braces conditionally to the value of *this.state.selectedTab*.
 This is however a bad idea because a new component gets instantiated on each render.
-If you go the browser and change tabs you will see that the counter starts at zero everytime (because it is a new one).
+If you see the resulting application, changing tabs makes the counters start at zero every time (because it is a new one).

 The code can be found [here](https://github.com/fergonco/react-post/blob/dbace48eed05bb9d33c7b47e5ba14d5c4832045b/src/index.js).

-This approach is specially dangerous if the component is listening some event, or in general anybody has a reference to it, because we will be creating a lot of components that we no longer use whose memory cannot be freed because they are still referenced, a.k.a. memory leak.
+This approach is specially dangerous if the component is listening some event, or if there is somewhere in the application a reference to it, because we will be creating a lot of components that we no longer use whose memory cannot be freed because they are still referenced, a.k.a. memory leak.

 Instead we want to instantiate them only once and show them conditionally.
 We will be using a *.hidden* class like this: